 Preliminary proposed rule language is provided for selected sections related to the safety and risk criteria that would provide the foundations of the regulatory framework, whether using this outline or an alternative structure.
 Short summaries of other possible subparts and sections are provided for context.
-This revision includes previously released language for Subpart B (Technology-Inclusive Safety Requirements) and new preliminary language for Subpart C (Design and Analysis Requirements) and a portion of Subpart F (Requirements for Operations) related to Facility Safety Programs.
+This revision includes previously released language for Subpart B (Technology-Inclusive Safety Requirements), Subpart C (Design and Analysis Requirements), and a portion of Subpart F (Requirements for Operations) related to Facility Safety Programs.
+This revision also includes new preliminary proposed rule language for Subpart D (Siting Requirements).

-PRELIMINARY PROPOSED RULE LANGUAGE December 18, 2020 10 CFR PART 53, "LICENSING AND REGULATION OF ADVANCED NUCLEAR REACTORS"
+PRELIMINARY PROPOSED RULE LANGUAGE January 19, 2021 10 CFR PART 53, "LICENSING AND REGULATION OF ADVANCED NUCLEAR REACTORS"